 If you live in a wooded area or like to go for hikes with your dog, rest assured that coconut oil can also serve as a non-chemical way to repel fleas and ticks and keep your pet safe from disease.
-When applied to your dog’s coat, coconut oil can help repel unwanted pests from latching onto your dog’s skin; some research has shown that it can also help eliminate mites.
+When applied to your dog’s coat, coconut oil can help to repel unwanted pests.

 Use Coconut Oil as a Coating on Pills

 Anyone who has ever had to give their dog a pill knows that it’s not always the easiest task.
-If your dog has figured out that the glob of peanut butter you’re offering her is actually masking a pill (and thus refuses to take it), coconut oil can also be used as a handy trick to get your pet to take her meds.
-Used as a coating on pills, it can not only make taking medicine more enticing and enjoyable to your pet, but it will also help your pet swallow the pill more easily.
+If your dog has figured out that the glob of peanut butter you’re offering, is actually masking a pill (and thus, refuses to take it), coconut oil can also be used as a handy trick to get your pet to take her meds.
+Used as a coating on pills, it can make the medicine more enticing and palatable and can help your pet to swallow the pill more easily.

 Use Coconut Oil to Soothe Wounds

-Coconut oil is considered to have natural antibacterial, antiviral, and anti-fungal properties, so if your dog is suffering from cracked pads or other cuts, it can be safely used as a natural topical antibiotic to help heal and soothe any wounds.
-Dogs that suffer from seasonal allergies—and thus tend to chew on their paws or scratch their ears more frequently—can also get some relief from coconut oil on these types of sores.
+Coconut oil is considered to have natural antibacterial, antiviral, and antifungal properties, so if your dog has cracked pads or other minor cuts or bruises, it can be safely used as a natural topical antibiotic to help heal and soothe those wounds.
+Dogs with seasonal allergies—and thus with a tendency to chew on their paws or scratch their ears more frequently—can also get some relief from coconut oil on these types of sores.

 Brush Your Dog’s Teeth With Coconut Oil

 Coconut oil’s antimicrobial properties make it a natural—and delicious—way to clean your pet’s teeth.
 Human studies show that oil-infused toothpaste can be used to gain the same benefits as the common practice of oil pulling.
-Toothpaste made with coconut oil can help eliminate harmful bacteria in the mouth and prevent plaque that can lead to dental disease forming in the first place.
-You can add the oil to your dog's toothpaste or try applying it directly to their teeth the same way you would a commercial dog toothpaste.
+Toothpaste made with coconut oil can help eliminate harmful bacteria in the mouth and prevent plaque that can lead to the development of dental disease in the first place.
+You can add the oil to your dog's toothpaste or try applying it directly to their teeth, the same way you would a commercial dog toothpaste.